-Even after 11yrs of ordained ministry there are still times when I get unexpected questions.
-However, I have also noticed that there are some that just seem to keep popping up.
+I have also noticed that there are some questions that continue to to keep popping up.
 If you don't find what you're looking for below, please contact our office and we'll be happy to answer any questions you may have.

 How should I dress?